STARGUARD

 I'm quite happy with my current flock.
 I never liked static grass much, it feels like a material that rhymes badly with the solid chunky feel of miniatures.
 Painted sand might work for asphalt and desert terrain, but I wouldn't use it as grass.

 Sawdust flock can look terrible, but I was lucky to find some that I really liked.
 It's quite fine, and it has a warmer tone with some nice hue variations.
 It gives the grass a nice thin but solid feel, and works with my often warm palettes and toy'ish painting style.
 It clashes against a more drab, realistically painted miniatures though.
 I don't know where to find this particular sawdust flock anymore.
-I think it's GW packaged.
+I think it was GW (re?)packaged, but I'm not sure.
 If I had enough I'd flock an entire gaming board segment with it.
+(If you know where to get this particular kind, feel free to mail me.
+Perhaps it was originally from Woodland Scenics.)

 Valkyrie Fembots and Norgal Destroyer

 As for the painting of the miniatures themselves...
 I don't have patience for anything more than "looks OK at a distance".
-I prefer to just use a base color, then do the panel lines / indents with a darker watered down color (not necessarily a wash), then I do a very thin and relatively bright highlight.
+I prefer to just use a base color, then do the panel lines / indents with a darker watered down color (not necessarily a wash) (I didn't have one at the time), then I do a very thin and relatively bright highlight.
 Never a gradient building up towards the edge of the highlight, because it's time consuming.

 Byline: Niklas Jansson, 2009-2010.
 Starguard designs by John McEwan 1974 - 2010